 DASH is effective and may cause your blood pressure to plummet as much as 14 mmHg.

-Increased stress can mean increased blood pressure, at least temporarily.
-If you’re at risk for high blood pressure due to being overweight, you’ll want to pay particular attention to lowering your stress.
+Stress can increase blood pressure, at least temporarily.
+You’ll want to pay particular attention to lowering your stress if you’re at risk for high blood pressure due to being overweight.

-Many activities can help you stay calmer in the face of daily life stressors.
-Many of the same healthy actions that are good for your blood pressure — like eating right and exercising — can also be stress preventers.
+Many activities can help you stay calm while dealing with daily stresses.
+Many of the same healthy actions that are good for your blood pressure — like eating right and exercising — can also counteract stress.

-When you focus on living a healthy lifestyle, you’ll be making the right choices for your blood pressure as well.
-Watching your weight, exercising, and eating right are winning actions in the battle against hypertension.
+When you’re living a healthy lifestyle, you’re also making the right choices for your blood pressure.
+Watching your weight, exercising, and eating right can win the battle against hypertension.

-Taming your vices can also make a difference in some cases.
-If you smoke, drink too much alcohol, or have a daily caffeine habit, talk to your doctor about whether cutting back might play a role in your blood pressure reduction plan.
+Taming your vices also makes a difference in some cases.
+If you smoke, drink too much alcohol, or drink caffeine daily, talk to your doctor to see if cutting back should be a part of your blood pressure reduction plan.